dani-beltran/webscrapper/README.md

 # Web Scraper with Playwright

-A powerful web scraper built with Playwright that extracts all text content from websites.
+A powerful web scraper built with Playwright that extracts text content from websites with multiple operation modes.

 ## Features

+- **Single URL scraping**: Extract content from individual websites
+- **Bulk scraping**: Process multiple URLs in batches with configurable delays
+- **Configuration-based scraping**: Use presets optimized for different site types (news, blogs, documentation, etc.)
 - Extract all visible text from any website
 - Support for multiple browsers (Chromium, Firefox, WebKit)
 - Handles JavaScript-rendered content
 - Clean text output with proper formatting
 - Error handling and retry mechanisms
-- Configurable options
+- Unified CLI interface with backward compatibility

 ## Installation